iifawzi/foodi/README.md

 - Use Cases:

-Within the `useCases`, we zoom in on specific scenarios, like creating an order.
+Within the `use cases`, we zoom in on specific scenarios, like creating an order.
 Here, use cases focus on the detailed steps and logic involved in executing a particular use case.
 This approach keeps our business logic organized and easy to follow.

 - Isolation and Dependency Management